St Pauls, Bristol: History

-This area of the city has also suffered its share of gun violence, reaching a high point in the early 2000s (decade) when rival Jamaican Yardie and drug gangs such as the British Aggi Crew fought turf wars over territory.
-The drugs war between the rival feuding factions was extinguished following en masse arrests of both the Yardies and the home-grown Aggi Crew, with many of the foreign drug dealers being deported back to Jamaica.
+This area of the city has also suffered from gun violence, reaching a high point in the early 2000s decade when rival Jamaican Yardie and drug gangs such as the British Aggi Crew fought turf wars over territory.
+The drugs war between the feuding factions was extinguished following en masse arrests of members of the Yardies and the Aggi Crew, with many of the foreign drug dealers being deported back to Jamaica.

 The Black and White Café was closed in March 2005, and has been demolished to make way for houses after a compulsory purchase order.
 Now the area is experiencing a positive urban renewal with the St Paul's Unlimited scheme.

 Community

 St Paul's has a large African-Caribbean population.
-The relative poverty of the area has created a strong community spirit shown in the St Pauls Carnival, similar to the Notting Hill Carnival in London.
-It has been run annually since 1967 except for a hiatus in 2015–17, and by 2006 attracted an average of 40,000 people each year.
-This is a vibrant parade with local primary schools and community groups joining in.
+The relative poverty of the area has created a strong community spirit which is shown in the St Pauls Carnival, similar to the Notting Hill Carnival in London.
+It has been run annually since 1967 except for a hiatus in 2015–2017, and by 2006 attracted an average of 40,000 people each year.
+The event is a vibrant parade with local primary schools and community groups joining in.